dev-darrell/dev-darrell/README.md

 ### Hi there 👋🏽👋🏽

-I'm Darrell Medeyinlo, a junior Android developer.
+I'm Darrell Medeyinlo, a certified junior Android developer.

-I'm currently learning more about Algorithms & Data structures, Custom Views and Dependency Injection.
+I'm currently learning more about _Algorithms & Data structures_, _Custom Views_ and _Dependency Injection._

 I'm be glad to collaborate on cool projects where I can use my skills and improve on new ones!

-You can also reach me on [Twitter](https://twitter.com/adnahcodes)
+You can reach out to me on [Twitter](https://twitter.com/adnahcodes)

 Thanks for checking out my profile!!